mjohndus/adminer/docs/upgrade.md

   Main menu is simplified by default and can be modified by `navigationMode` configuration option.
 Set it to `reversed` for original-like menu layout.
 See [Configuration options](/docs/configuration.md) for more information.

+- Plugin `AdminerEditTextarea` (edit-textarea.php) was removed without a replacement.

 - All remaining plugins were renamed:
     - `AdminerDumpAlter` to `AlterDumpPlugin`
     - `AdminerDumpBz2` to `Bz2DumpPlugin`